Thiago Santos (footballer, born 1995)

-Thiago Nascimento dos Santos (born 12 April 1995) is a Brazilian footballer who plays as a winger for Madureira in the Campeonato Carioca.
+Thiago Nascimento dos Santos (born 12 April 1995) is a Brazilian footballer who plays as a winger.

 Career

 Flamengo

 In the beginning of 2017 during a festive game, Thiago suffered an injury to the knee that turned out to be a torn ACL; and as a result he will miss the beginning of the 2017 season.

 On 22 April 2018, Thiago renewed his contract with Flamengo until 2020.

 Mumbai City (loan)

 On 4 September 2017, Thiago Signed on loan with Indian Super League club Mumbai City until the end of season.
 Thiago scored on his debut in a match against FC Goa, Mumbai City won 2–1.